 The Allande Story

-Allande was founded in France 20 years ago by a father-daughter duo with the mission to offer premium lingerie fine in the long-standing tradition of French craftsmanship, savoir-faire and style.
+Allande was founded in France 20 years ago by the Lefebvres, a father-daughter duo with the mission to offer premium lingerie fine in the long-standing tradition of French craftsmanship, savoir-faire and style.

-The company is still run by the same family, headed by M. Philippe Lefebvre and his daughter, Catherine, who is responsible for the design team.
+The company is still run by the same family.
+Although M. Philippe Lefebvre has now retired, his daughter, Catherine, who was previously responsible for the design team, has taken the helm.

 From the beginning, the Lefebvre family was determined to maintain uncompromising product quality and an ethical workplace by keeping jobs in France and buying premium fabrics from reputable suppliers, often family-run companies themselves.
 Allande is now one of the last remaining companies still producing lingerie in France.

 Allande owns and operates two ateliers located in Le Dorat, Haute Vienne, in the centre of France, and Epinal, Vosges, in the north east.
 The company controls the entire process from design through production and sales.
 It employs 80 méchaniciennes, highly trained and experienced craftswomen, many of whom have been with the company for more than a decade.

 The lingerie is crafted from premium fabrics, such as Calais lace (a traditional industry under threat from cheap imports) and broderie Suisse, sourced from reputable suppliers with whom Allande forges long-term relationships.
 Many of the fabrics are in patterns designed exclusively for Allande.

 Before bringing the lingerie fine to market, the company tests each design in real-life conditions.
 The Lefebvres take great pride in their rigorous quality control and in the resulting comfort, support and beauty of their products.